hassebjork/WeatherReader/README.md

 set up to operate locally or on a remote server.

 Multiple Weather-Reader servers can be run simultaneously on a local network.
-They can be configured to receieve only certain sensors with the best reception.
+They can manually be configured to receieve only certain sensors with the best reception.

 Directories: